yanntm/ITS-Tools-MCC/README.md

 In pure symbolic and structural reduction mode it also participated in conjunction with Lola, as the tool ITS-Lola.
 ITS-lola project lives here https://github.com/yanntm/its-lola.

+### Previous years

+The tool gathered many medals in the MCC and has been participating since the first edition.
+The 2020 submission is however a major landmark with new strategies described in the paper "Structural Reductions Revisited" published at PetriNets 2020.

+See the contest pages for more details on the awards won for previous years.

 ## Usage